finos/open-source-readiness/docs/bok/Activities/Level-3/Contribution-Training.md

 ## Code Review

 [Code review](https://en.wikipedia.org/wiki/Code_review) is a common quality assurance technique in software development and part of the [pull request](Developing-In-Public#pull-request) process.
 However, within a firm the review should go further as there are more risks to consider.
+A code review in this scenario should consider:

+- **General Code Quality**.
+As with a regular code review.
+Howev